codama-idl/codama/packages/visitors/README.md

 ### `deduplicateIdenticalDefinedTypesVisitor`

-This visitor goes through the `DefinedTypeNodes` of all `ProgramNodes` inside the Kinobi IDL and removes any duplicates.
+This visitor goes through the `DefinedTypeNodes` of all `ProgramNodes` inside the Codama IDL and removes any duplicates.
 A `DefinedTypeNode` is considered a duplicate if it has the same name and data structure as another `DefinedTypeNode`.
 This is useful when you have multiple programs that share the same types.

 ```ts
 codama.update(deduplicateIdenticalDefinedTypesVisitor());